WSMA Washington Student Math Association

 2. Sustaining a State-wide Network

-3. Year-long Practice Opportunities
+3. Practice Opportunities

 4. Math Expos and Tutoring Events

 The Washington Student Math Association hosts a series of "Math Expos" as free, group math lessons and tutoring events on a monthly basis.
 Our aim with these expos is to raise interest and excitement about mathematics among K-12 students.
-Students who come to our expos will gain skills and problem solving abilities that will aid them in later in their academic careers and the corporate world.
+Students who come to our expos will gain skills and problem solving abilities that will aid them later in their academic careers and the corporate world.
 Most importantly, we seek to make math fun and engaging for students who are willing to take the extra step outside of school to learn and/or seek help with math.